Installing the Linuxfabrik Monitoring Plugins Collection¶

 When the Linuxfabrik RPM or DEB package is installed, you will already find the

 appropriate sudoers drop-in in /etc/sudoers.d/ (it is part of the package).
-Source
+Source-zip and

 When you call plugins with sudo from Icinga, also preserve the proxy environment variables you care about, for example: